-Elementary & Wyoming Intermediate: FREE (served in the classroom).
+Elementary & Wyoming Intermediate: FREE (served in the hallway).

-Wyoming Jr. High: FREE (served in the cafe).
+Wyoming Jr. High & High School: FREE (served in the café)

-One Milk is included with each Breakfast & Lunch.
-Additional Milk can be purchased for $.50 each.
+One Milk is included with each School Breakfast & Lunch.
+Milk for home packed lunches may be purchased for $.50 each.

 Parents – If you would like to be on the Food Service committe for department input, please contact the office at 530-7522.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race,